Back to Reference

 CSAT surveys are super simple.
 That's what characterizes them best and you should strive to keep them that way.
 It's tempting to ask customers about every aspect of their journey, but chances are they're gonna get intimidated and won't spend that long on each question.

 Even if you add 10 questions to your CSAT survey, try to make them as clear and straightforward as possible.
-Don’t use long sentences or complicated words that will only confuse your users.
+This aligns with what customers value, as speed and convenience are among the most important elements of a positive experience for nearly 80% of consumers.
+Don't use long sentences or complicated words that will only confuse your users.

 4. Choose the right types of questions